mkke/qnap-recovery/README.md

 lvs

 # activate the thin pool and the volume
-lvchange -a y vg1/tp1 # maybe not necessary? lvchange -a y vg1/lv2
+lvchange -a y vg1/lv2

 # check the content, if it contains a LUKS header -> encrypted